Tom Brady Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Matchup vs. New York

-- In eight matchups against the Jets, Brady averaged 254.4 passing yards per game, 51.1 yards below his over/under for Sunday.
+- In eight matchups against the Jets, Brady averaged 254.4 passing yards per game, 51.1 yards below his over/under in Sunday's game.

-- Brady threw a touchdown pass in all of those matchups against the Jets, with multiple TD passes in seven games.
+- Brady threw one touchdown pass in each of those outings against the Jets, while throwing multiple TDs in seven games.

 - Note: Brady's stats vs. Jets date back to 2016.